eXascaleInfolab/bench-vldb20/Algorithms/README.md

 - Choose a *long name* and a *short name* for your algorithm.
 We will use `ZeroImpute` and `zeroimp`, respectively.

-- cd `Algorithms/NewAlgorithms/`
+- cd `Algorithms/NewAlgorithms/cpp/`

-- Create the files .h and .cpp in `cpp/Algorithms`.
+- Create the files .h and .cpp in folder `Algorithms`.
 We have added an example of ZeroImpute.h and ZeroImpute.h to the folder.
     - `ZeroImpute.h` contains the class `ZeroImpute`
     - `ZeroImpute.cpp`contains the recovery function  `ZeroImpute::ZeroImpute_Recovery()`

 - Add the .cpp file to the build script
-    - Open `cpp/Makefile`
+    - Open `Makefile`
     - Insert `Algorithms/ZeroImpute.cpp` right before `-lopenblas` (at the end of the line)

 - Call the algorithm with the input given by the tester
-    - Open `cpp/Performance/Benchmark.cpp`
+    - Open `Performance/Benchmark.cpp`
     - On line 94, insert the following block to the last function `int64_t Recovery()`
         ```C++
         else if (algorithm == "zeroimp")